 ------

-Gurok, locked in combat with the Kuros-wielding knight, parried a vicious slash before countering with a brutal shoulder-check, his pauldron biting into the knight's breastplate.
-The human took just a single step back, his boots sliding through the churned slush of blood and snow.
-The knight recovered swiftly, his blackened greatsword humming with dark aura as he retaliated with a series of rapid cuts, each one trailing shadows that seemed to cling to the air.
-Gurok growled as he gave ground, his arms burning under the onslaught.
+The human grunted, taking just a step back, his boots sliding through the churned muck of blood and snow.
+The knight recovered swiftly, his blackened greatsword humming with a dark, draining aura as he retaliated with a series of rapid cuts.

 "You're strong, beast," the knight sneered.
 "But strength alone won't save you."